-In determining whether to grant an exemption, First Nations should consider the proposed candidate's experience and expertise including previous experience in child and family programs, and membership in another relevant regulated profession (e.g. social work, nursing, etc.).
+In determining whether to grant an exemption, First Nations should consider the proposed candidate's experience and expertise including previous experience in child and family programs, membership in another relevant regulated profession (e.g. social work, nursing, etc.) and any other factors the First Nation deems relevant in consultation with the program.